-My books in this line are Queuing for Beginners: The Story of Daily Life from Breakfast to Bedtime (2007), a cultural history of daily habits in Britain in the postwar years, inspired by the work of Mass Observation; On Roads: A Hidden History (2009), a circuitous journey around the British motorway system; and Armchair Nation: An Intimate History of Britain in Front of the TV (2013), the story of watching television from Baird's first demonstration in Selfridge's in 1925 to the switching off of the analogue signal in 2012.
+My books in this vein are Queuing for Beginners: The Story of Daily Life from Breakfast to Bedtime (2007), a cultural history of daily habits in Britain in the postwar years, inspired by the work of Mass Observation; On Roads: A Hidden History (2009), a circuitous journey around the British motorway system; and Armchair Nation: An Intimate History of Britain in Front of the TV (2013), the story of watching television from Baird's first demonstration in Selfridge's in 1925 to the switching off of the analogue signal in 2012.

 I blog at joemoran.net and tweet @joemoransblog